MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-azure-resource-manager-templates-overview.md

 `"<attribute-name>": "@parameters('<workflow-definition-parameter-name>')"`

 You can pass template parameter values to your workflow definition for your logic app to use at runtime.
-However, avoid mixing template expressions and syntax inside workflow definition expressions, which complicates your code due to the differences in when these expressions are evaluated.
-Instead, follow these general steps to define and reference the workflow definition parameters for use at runtime, define and reference the template parameters for use at deployment, and define the values to pass in at deployment by using a parameter file.
+However, avoid using template parameters, expressions, and syntax in your workflow definition because the Logic App Designer doesn't support template elements.
+Also, template syntax and expressions can complicate your code due to differences in when expressions are evaluated.

+Instead, follow these general steps to define and reference the workflow definition parameters to use at runtime, define and reference the template parameters to use at deployment, and define the values to pass in at deployment by using a parameter file.
 For full details, see the [Workflow definition and parameters](#workflow-definition-parameters) section earlier in this topic.

 1. Create your template and define the template parameters for the values to accept and use at deployment.